 But most of all, this experience reminded me of the power in our body’s ability to heal if we provide it with the nutrients and boosts it needs.
 Hyposmia is such an unusual condition, but I discovered many people suffer with it, and there is a sad lack of info about how to treat it.
 I hope this post helps someone else out there.

-One Year Later
+Epilogue: One Year Later & Beyond

-I wanted to update you on my success after one year.
-I did the protocol for about 4 months and then stayed on zinc and ALA a bit longer.
-I still use Lion’s Mane occasionally, mostly for its aid in cognition!
-My sense of taste has been fully restored.
-Sometimes I think I can smell even better than I could before, BUT the smell of poop and urine are still distorted, oddly (though I can smell them).
-Everything else is normal.
+Sometimes I think I can smell even better than I could before, BUT the smell of urine is still distorted, oddly.
+Everything else is normal, and as I said (it bears repeating), I am pretty sure my sense of smell is improved over what it was prior to my illness and resulting hyposmia.
 I still do get the phantom smoke smell occasionally but rarely.
 I remain pretty amazed that I had such success from this protocol.
 I’m very thankful and reminded that our bodies have an amazing capacity to heal when given the right tools.

 Good information but isn’t a high percentage of hyposmia age related?
 Did any of your research relate to that regarding the supplements you listed?
 Also, I have a vague recollection that zinc overload can be bad for you.
 Care to comment?